-Get an online refill for Mounjaro in Canada and continue your weight loss journey today.
+Get an online prescription refill for Mounjaro in Canada

-Need help managing your blood sugar and losing weight?
+Need help managing your blood sugar?
 Talk to a licensed online Canadian doctor anytime, any day, and get your symptoms reviewed.
-If appropriate, we will refill your prescription for Mounjaro and send it to your local pharmacy in Ontario, Quebec, Alberta, and anywhere else within 5 minutes.
+If appropriate, we will refill your Mounjaro prescription online and send it to your local pharmacy in Canada in less than 30 minutes.

 Trusted by millions for instant online care